ssec/sift/README.md

 [![pre-commit.ci status](https://results.pre-commit.ci/badge/github/ssec/sift/master.svg)](https://results.pre-commit.ci/latest/github/ssec/sift/master)

-SIFT (Satellite Information Familiarization Tool) is a visualisation tool for satellite data.
-It provides a graphical interface that can be used for e.g. fast visualisation, scientific data analysis, training, cal/val activities and operations.
+SIFT (Satellite Information Familiarization Tool) is a visualization tool for satellite data.
+It provides a graphical interface that can be used for e.g. fast visualization, scientific data analysis, training, cal/val activities and operations.

 SIFT is built on open source technologies like Python, OpenGL, PyQt5, and